 Gene mutation test

-A laboratory test that examines a blood or bone marrow sample to look for mutations in the BRAF gene.
-This gene is mutated in around 80–90 percent of people with hairy cell leukemia.
+This test examines a blood or bone marrow sample to look for mutations in the BRAF gene.
+It is an important diagnostic tool for confirming hairy cell leukemia.

 - the proportion of leukemia cells to healthy blood cells in the blood and bone marrow

 - the presence of signs or symptoms of leukemia, such as infections